Thai Massage Tools and Techniques | An Overview

-Thai Massage is one of the most complete types of bodywork for both the therapist and the receiver.
-In fact, there’s perhaps no other kind of massage work where the practitioner can use his or her complete body being the tool to apply the treatment, while using a broad variety of manual Thai Massage techniques and additional external appliances.
+In fact, there’s perhaps no other kind of massage therapy where practitioners can use their entire body as the tool to apply the treatment, while using a broad variety of manual Thai Massage techniques and additional external appliances and tools.

 Thai Massage Tools